Skip to content

 Roughly $40–$60+/m², two-to-four times polyester, for the harder option.

-That’s the short answer.
-The rest of this guide explains why our climate decides the order, walks each product honestly, including the one axis where foam genuinely wins, and ends with exactly what we’d put under your floor and why.
+That’s the verdict up front.
+The rest of this guide explains why our climate decides the order, walks through each product, including the one axis where foam wins, and ends with exactly what we’d put under your floor and why.
 If you just want the head-to-head on the bottom two, jump to the spray foam vs polyester underfloor comparison.

 Why our climate decides the ranking